psb-david-petty/parsereport/README.md

 # parsereport
 Parse [Codecheck.it](http://codecheck.it/) report, comment on it, and e-mail the author.

+The `data/codecheck-*.signed.zip` files in this repository are all solutions to [http://codecheck.it/files/2003300209dlfnv31cvbxfv5uie44bq0jqo](http://codecheck.it/files/2003300209dlfnv31cvbxfv5uie44bq0jqo).

 ## Sample use
 <pre>
 $ <strong style="color: green;">python3 src/parsereport.py -?</strong>